Reasons to Apply for a Planning Permit

 To check the zones and overlays affect your property, search for a planning property report by visiting the Department of Transport and Planning

-You should not assume that works, however small, do not require a permit.
+Please do not assume that works, however small, do not require a permit.
+It is best to seek clarification or do your due diligence before starting.

 Building a dwelling on your property

-A planning permit is required if you want to build a dwelling or extend an existing dwelling.
+A planning permit may be required if you want to build a new dwelling.

-The majority of the Alpine Shire is in a bushfire management zone, which means that you need a planning permit to build a dwelling on your property.
+Large areas of the Alpine Shire are covered by a Bushfire Management Overlay, which requires land owners to obtain a planning permit before being allowed to build a dwelling on their property.
+The Country Fire Authority has online resources with details on how this process works and why it matters.
 You will also need a permit if your property is in a:

 • Significant Landscape Overlay (SLO);